-Here's the first Mrs. Fields chocolate chip cookie copycat recipe I created for the Top Secret Recipes books back in 1987.
+Here's the first Mrs. Fields chocolate chip cookie copycat recipe I created for the first Top Secret Recipes book back in 1987.
 Inspired by a bogus chain-letter cookie recipe, this is my version of the delicious Mrs. Fields cookies that are crispy around the edge and chewy in the middle.
 Be careful not to cook these too long.
-I know it becomes tempting to keep cooking these—they don't seem to be done after 10 minutes—but they will continue to cook for a while after you take them out of the oven, and when cool, will be chewy in the middle.
+I know it becomes tempting to keep cooking these—they don't seem to be done after 10 minutes—but they will continue to cook for awhile after you take them out of the oven, and when cool, will be chewy in the middle.

-Try my improved version that I created with the secrets that I learned at Mrs. Fields HQ here.
+You might also want to try my improved Mrs. Fields cookie recipe that I created with the secrets I learned at Mrs. Fields HQ.

 Source: Top Secret Recipes by Todd Wilbur.